learn-academy-2021-charlie/week-5-assessment-ShrikeFound/interview-questions.md

 - update (/record/:record_id) -- update in CRUD (update with new data)
 - destroy (/record/:record_id) -- destroy in CRUD (destroy indiviual object)

-2. JSON: javascript object notation, used to send data from an API
+_2. JSON:_ javascript object notation, used to send data from an API

-3. ERB: embedded ruby, similar to JSX but is server-side.
+_3. ERB:_ embedded ruby, similar to JSX but is server-side.

-4. Params: similar to arguments, are passed as part of an HTTP request.
+_4. Params:_ similar to arguments, are passed as part of an HTTP request.

-5. API: application programming interface, lets us interact(interface) with an application by requesting and sending information.
+_5. API:_ application programming interface, lets us interact(interface) with an application by requesting and sending information.